ultimaweapon/tsuki/README.md

 ## Features

 - Any error propagated to the caller via Rust `Result` instead of a long jump.
+- All values owned by Rust will exempt from GC automatically (no need to move it to Lua registry).

 ## Differences from vanilla Lua